EJFleet/pp5-flour-and-ferment/README.md

 ## Intro

-For my fifth portfolio project, I created...
+For my fifth portfolio project, I created an e-commerce platform designed for sourdough bread baking enthusiasts.
+The site allows users to browse and purchase a variety of sourdough equipment, from starters to flours, baking equipment and cookbooks.
+Users can create accounts, manage orders, add products to their wishlist, contact the site administrators and receive email notifications for their purchases.

+Administrators have the ability to manage products, respond to customer inquiries, and oversee transactions through a dedicated dashboard.
+Built using Django, PostgreSQL, and AWS, Flour & Ferment offers an engaging, user-friendly shopping experience for bakers of all levels.

 ![Flour & Ferment responsive screenshot](docs/images/am-i-responsive.png)

-Visit the deployed site here: [Flour & Ferment]()
+Visit the deployed site here: [Flour & Ferment](https://pp5-ci-flour-and-ferment-b9db037d992a.herokuapp.com/)

 View Flour & Ferment on [Github](https://github.com/EJFleet/pp5-flour-and-ferment)

-For Admin access with relevant sign-in information: [Flour & Ferment Admin]()
+For Admin access with relevant sign-in information: [Flour & Ferment Admin](https://pp5-ci-flour-and-ferment-b9db037d992a.herokuapp.com/admin/)

 For the details of all testing carried out, please go to [TESTING.MD](docs/testing/TESTING.md)